sarahwolf32/Image-to-Image-Translation/README.md

 However, a plain encoder-decoder has some drawbacks.
 Since all input image information needs to be passed through a bottleneck, some low level details of interest (e.g., the location of edges) can be lost.
 To solve this, the authors added "skip connections" between corresponding layers in the encoder and decoder.
 These connections simply concatenate the output of a given encoder layer to the output of the decoder layer of the same size.

-The resulting architecture is called a "U-Net".
+The resulting architecture is called a "U-Net":

 <img height='200' src='u-net-diagram.png'/>